Company logo | Codica

 Understanding the combination of all metrics listed above can seriously improve your startup's progress.
 Moreover, regular analysis can reveal the lacking points of your product in their forming period.
 Hence, you will have enough time to eliminate them.

-In our work, we adhered to the best development practices, which resulted in catchy UI/UX design, optimized performance, payment security measures, and advanced third-party integrations.
+In our SaaS development services, we adhered to the best development practices, which resulted in catchy UI/UX design, optimized performance, payment security measures, and advanced third-party integrations.
 Let’s admire a little, shall we?

-Regarding the mission of the startups, we decided to stick to a minimalistic approach in business model choice.
+Regarding the mission of the startups, in cooperation with our client, we decided to stick to a minimalistic approach in business model choice.
 Hence, we developed two-tiered pricing with two purposes: to give users a choice and not overwhelm them.

 SaaS business model in CakerHQ